sebastianvitterso/advent-of-code-2021/README.md

-# advent-of-code-2021
+# Advent of code challenges 2021

-Advent of code challenges 2021
+Each day has it's own folder, corresponding to a date of advent 2021.